WICG/keyboard-map/proposal.md

 ## Examples

-This API accepts a set of |code|s to lookup and returns multiple keys:
+This API returns the mapping for each key:

 ```
 var dictKeyMap = navigator.keyboard.getKeyboardMap();